darth-donut/alr/README.md

 # alr: Active Learning Research Library

-A library to help your daily active-learning needs.
+A library for your daily active learning needs.

-Keep an eye out, more to come...